 Only dog breeds with a minimum of 100 responses were included in Coren’s final rankings.
 As the third most popular dog breed in America, Golden Retrievers received an enormous number of responses.
 So, they had no problems qualifying.

 In addition, only breeds that were recognized by the American or Canadian Kennel Club participated in the evaluations.
 In other words, no mixed breeds were included in Coren’s trials.
 Fortunately, Golden Retrievers are recognized by both clubs.

 How Golden Retrievers Performed

-As you may have guessed, Golden Retrievers performed extremely well.
+Golden Retrievers performed extremely well.
 As a matter of fact, they performed in the “top 10” category for dog intelligence.
-Golden Retrievers ranked 4th among dogs in their IQ class.
+Specifically, the Golden Retriever ranked 4th among all 138 dog breeds that qualified.

 To put things into perspective, other popular dog breeds in this class include, the Rottweiler, German Shepherd, Labrador and Poodle.
-Even popular Golden Retriever mixes like the Goldendoodle are on par.
+Plus, even popular Golden Retriever mixes, such as the Goldendoodle, are on par.

 Golden Retriever vs. “Average Dogs”

 Now that we know where the Golden Retriever stands in terms of intelligence, how do they compare with the average dog?
 For reference, the average dogs are those ranked between the 63rd and 104th spot.

 On average, these dogs need between 25 to 40 repetitions in order to learn an unknown command.
 Compared to the Golden Retriever, average dogs learn at least 5 times slower!

 As for obedience intelligence, average dogs will obey a known command on the first try with a 50% or higher success rate.
 Not nearly as obedient as the Golden Retriever, but still not bad at all.